- Sport Business

 Alex began his career in sports management as a Financial Analyst with the National Hockey League before getting his MBA at Columbia Business School.
 He subsequently joined Galatioto Sports Partners, LLC, an industry leader in professional sports advisory and lending services.

-Head of Innovation and Communications
+Head of Communications, Content and Digital

 Alexandra has been working at Wimbledon since 2011, having joined from the Telegraph.
 During her time at the newspaper, she transitioned from a journalist with a knack for making a story work in new mediums to a strategic thought-leader in the marketing, communications and innovation area of the sports and digital sectors.